-Self guided 5 day mtb holiday on route GR13, the Via Algarviana.
+Self guided 7 night, 5 day cycling mtb holiday on route GR13, the Via Algarviana.
 300 kms of ancient tracks connect the town of Alcoutim in eastern Algarve to the Sagres promontory at the most southwestern tip, better known as Cape St. Vincent.

 Since Mozarab times (XI century) the cape is considered a 'Promotorium Sacrum', a sacred spot motivating pilgrims to travel to the location where supposedly the relics of St. Vincent arrived by boat.
 The connection between the Guadiana river and the cape for the Mozarab people became known as the 'Paths of St. Vincent' and is the legendary route where the itinerary of nowadays Via Algarviana is based upon.